The double punch: Ozone and climate stresses on vegetation (OzoNorClim)

 The ozone sensitivity of meadow species from Northern Norway may vary, and if so, our results may add to the information farmers may use for choosing species or cultivars suited to local conditions.

-Plant and climate scientists will now start a cooperation to study the ozone concentrations of the air in Finnmark through the growth season and its effects on vegetation.
+Plant and climate scientists cooperate to study the ozone concentrations of the air in Finnmark through the growth season and its effects on vegetation.
 In particular, effects of Arctic conditions with midnight sun will be examined, as there are indications that lack of nighttime darkness can enhance the ozone sensitivity of the plants.
 Plants from tundra and meadows will be studied.
 Further, the effect of the vegetation itself on ozone levels and climate will also be taken into account, as feedback effects from vegetation to atmospheric ozone concentration and to climate may occur.

 - Estimate current and recent levels of tropospheric ozone concentrations